christinasaidy/inMind_Final_Project/README.md

 #### LLM As A Judge

 This evaluates my article based rag by comparing Gemini’s answers with Gemini + vectorstore answers, and scoring them using Mistral on context relevance, answer relevance, and groundedness.
 Chatgpt was asked to generate 5 questions based on my articles.
 With each question, the judge provided its ruling.
-The overall relevance and evaluation was fine.
+The overall evaluation was fine, the ratings of the judge showed decent relevance scored.
 I would personally next time try adding more data to get better results and richer answers.

 ### SQL Based RAG